 These are the most popular Trojans.
 They let a hacker access the victim's hard disk, and also perform many functions on his computer (shut down his computer, open and shut his CD-ROM drive etc.).

 Modern RATs are very simple to use.
 They come packaged with two files - the server file and the client file.
-The hacker tricks someone into running the server file, gets his IP address and gets full control over the victim computer.

 Some Trojans are limited by their functions, but more functions also mean larger server files.
 Some Trojans are merely meant for the attacker to use them to upload another Trojan to the target's computer and run it; hence they take very little disk space.
 Hackers also bind Trojans into other programs, which pear to be legitimate, e.g. a RAT could be bound with an e- greeting card.